 Dana Lewis, Dance Instructor and Choreographer, has been teaching and choreographing at HITS since 2008.
 Dana was the Resident Choreographer for Stages St. Louis for 15 years, where she choreographed over 40 productions.
 She was on the dance faculty for Webster University where she taught jazz and musical theater styles.
 Additionally, Dana has taught numerous master classes around the country.
 Dana is a member of Actors’ Equity Association and the Stage Directors and Choreographers Society.
 Dana attended Florida State University and has a degree in Dance.

-Kristin got her start as a costume designer by costuming shows that her children were in and then began working professionally designing costumes for shows such as: A Raisin in the Sun, Godspell, A Christmas Carol, Evita, Lend Me a Tenor, It’s a Wonderful Life and Footloose.
+Kristin got her start as a costume designer by costuming shows that her children were in and then began working professionally designing costumes for shows such as: Godspell, A Christmas Carol, Evita, Lend Me a Tenor, It’s a Wonderful Life (Stageworks), Footloose, Shrek The Musical, and Anything Goes (HITS Theatre), Unlock’d, Violet, Elf, and Side Show (Queensbury).
+Kristin has recently designed costumes for two world premiere productions, Breaking Out of Sunset Place (Queensbury) and For Tonight (Queensbury).
 She was also the costume mistress for Houston Repertoire Ballet.
-She won the 2014 Broadway World Houston award for her costume design of Stageworks Theatre’s Les Miserables.
-Currently, she is the Costume Designer for HITS Theatre and most recently designed the costumes for their Miller Outdoor Theatre production of Shrek The Musical.
+Kristin won the 2014 Broadway World Houston award for her costume design of Stageworks Theatre’s Les Miserables and the 2019 Houston Press Award for her costume design of Queensbury Theatre’s Elf and Side Show.